How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Diabetes: The signs of low blood sugar may not be as noticeable when taking pindolol.
-People with diabetes who take insulin or other medications that work by reducing the insulin in the blood should be cautious and monitor blood sugar carefully while taking this medication.
+If you have diabetes and take insulin or another medication that works by reducing the sugar in the blood, be cautious and monitor your blood sugar carefully while taking this medication.

 Drowsiness/reduced alertness: Dizziness or fatigue may occur when starting treatment with this medication.
 This may impair your ability to drive or operate machinery.
 Exercise caution with these activities until you find out whether the medication affects you in this way.